 The Dangers of Morphine Use

-It might seem like the best possible thing someone addicted to morphine could do would be to stop using morphine.
 When people struggling with morphine addiction stop taking morphine, they experience severe and sometimes even fatal withdrawal symptoms, so withdrawal should only happen in a controlled environment where medical help is present.
 Most know the painful withdrawal symptoms and will do just about anything to secure enough of the drug to avoid withdrawal.
 Some of the symptoms associated with morphine withdrawal include:

 - Heart attack